 Legal, tax and regulatory changes may occur that can adversely affect the Partnership and Limited Partners.
 There can be no assurance that income tax, sales tax, securities and other laws will not be changed or administered in a manner which adversely affects the business and affairs of the Partnership or the Limited Partners.

-The COVID-19 outbreak was characterized as a pandemic by the World Health Organization in March 2020.
-The outbreak has spread throughout the globe, causing companies and various governments to impose restrictions, such as quarantines, closures, cancellations, and travel restrictions.
+impose restrictions, such as quarantines, closures, cancellations, and travel restrictions.
 The effects of COVID-19 and the measures taken by companies and governments to combat the coronavirus have negatively affected asset values and increased volatility in the financial markets, including the market price and volatility of the fund assets.
-The extent to which the coronavirus may impact, or may continue to impact, the market price of the trust assets and, in turn, the market price of the units, is uncertain and cannot be predicted.
-The COVID-19 outbreak may lead to disruptions of normal business activity and a sustained outbreak may have a negative impact on the fund and its financial performance.
-Business continuity policies are in place, and we are developing additional strategies to address potential disruptions in its operations.
-However, no assurance can be made that such strategies will successfully mitigate the adverse impacts related to the COVID-19 outbreak.
-COVID-19 could adversely impact the health of our employees, prime brokers, counterparties, and other stakeholders.
-The full extent of the duration and impact that COVID-19, including any regulatory responses to the outbreak, will have on the Canadian and global economies and our business is highly uncertain and difficult to predict at this time.
+The extent to which the coronavirus or a new pandemic may impact, or may continue to impact, the market price of the Partnership assets and, in turn, the market price of the units, is uncertain and cannot be predicted.
+The COVID-19 outbreak may lead to disruptions of normal business activity, and a sustained outbreak may have a negative impact on the fund and its financial performance.
+Business continuity policies are in place, and the Manager continues to develop additional strategies to address potential disruptions in its operations.
+However, no assurance can be made that such strategies will successfully mitigate the adverse impacts related to the COVID-19 outbreak or another pandemic.
+Pandemics can adversely impact the health of our employees, prime brokers, counterparties, and other stakeholders.
+The full extent of the duration and impact of a pandemic, including any regulatory responses to the outbreak, will have on the Canadian and global economies and our business is highly uncertain and difficult to predict at this time.

-Russian President Vladimir Putin ordered the Russian military to invade Ukraine in February 2022.
+Risks Related to the Russian Invasion of Ukraine and War Russian President Vladimir Putin ordered the Russian military to invade Ukraine in February 2022.
 In response, numerous countries around the world imposed further sanctions designed to target the Russian financial system.
-Russia’s invasion of Ukraine, the resulting displacement of persons and the increase in international sanctions could each have a negative impact on the economy and business activity globally, and therefore could adversely affect the performance of assets in the fun.
+Russia’s invasion of Ukraine, the resulting displacement of persons and the increase in international sanctions could each have a negative impact on the economy and business activity globally and therefore could adversely affect the performance of assets in the fun.
 As result of the evolving nature of the conflict and its ongoing escalation it is difficult to predict the conflict’s ultimate impact on global economic, business and market conditions.
-The conflict may present material uncertainty and risk with respect to the assets of the fund and the performance of their investments or operations, and the ability of investments to achieve their objectives.
+This conflict or new global conflicts may present material uncertainty and risk with respect to the assets of the Partnership and the performance of fund investments or operations, and the ability of investments to achieve their objectives.

 IMPORTANT DISCLAIMERS